“I hope I have a girl. They seem so much easier than boys.”

 - Be sure not to overload this child with too many group activities.
 Alone time is just as important.

 - Lay rules out very simply.
-Instead of “Clean your room,” be specific and say, “Please put your clothes away and then put the toys in the toy box.”
+Instead of saying “Clean your room,” be specific and say, “Please put your clothes away and then put the toys in the toy box.”

 - Give special privileges for the oldest.
-Let the child stay up a little later, get an extra book, etc.
+Let the oldest child stay up a little later, get an extra book, etc.